 Much has been written about the men and women who shaped the field of advertising, some of whom became legends in the industry.
 However, the contributions of African-American women to the advertising business have largely been omitted from these accounts.
-Yet, evidence reveals some trailblazing African-American women who launched their careers during the 1960s Mad Men era, and went on to achieve prominent careers.
-This unique book chronicles the nature and significance of these women’s accomplishments, examines the opportunities and challenges they experienced and explores how they coped with the extensive inequities common in the advertising profession.
+Yet, evidence reveals that some trailblazing African-American women who launched their careers during the 1960s Mad Men era went on to achieve prominent careers.
+This unique book chronicles the nature and significance of these women’s accomplishments, examines the opportunities and challenges they experienced, and explores how they coped with the extensive inequities common in the advertising profession.

 1. Women and African-Americans in the Advertising Profession: An Historical Overview of the Industry and People

 3. Caroline Robinson Jones: Tenacious Advertising Trailblazer